 3. Turn Off Automatic Driver Updates via Registry Editor

-If you cannot disable the automatic driver updates on Windows 11, the next best option is to turn off automatic driver updates.
+If you cannot disable automatic driver updates on Windows 11, the next best option is to turn them off.

 1. Press the Windows Key + R button on your keyboard.
 Type regedit and press Enter.